Top 10 Essential Oils For Razor Burn

 Citrus has always been a popular remedy for skin problems, especially discoloration.
 One citrus oil you can use is from lime.
 Its essential oil is also full of antioxidants that will keep your skin looking bright and healthy.
 But it is most effective if you have scarring from previous razor burns, cuts, and bumps that will not just go away.

 Shaving oils with lime oil are great to use for those who have acne or are prone to having acne.
-It is an astringent, which will dry and cleanse the existing bumps and will help prevent future breakouts.
+It is a natural astringent, which will dry and cleanse the existing bumps and will help prevent future breakouts.
 Hence, it is also excellent for avoiding razor bumps.

 The citrus and tangy smell of lime go well with lavender.
 Do consider that if you were to make your own shaving oil at home.